shacker/tangerine/readme.md

 ### Installation

-1. Create a running container site with working logins
+1. Create a running "container" site with working logins
 1. Add `'tangerine',` to your `INSTALLED_APPS`
 1. Set your timezone in settings, e.g. `TIME_ZONE = 'America/Los_Angeles'`
 1. `./manage.py migrate`